dabasajay/to-do-app/README.md

 3.  `npm start`
     Runs the webpack development server.
 It can be found at `localhost:3000`.

+4. `npm test`
+    Runs the tests using jest.

+5. `npm run build`
+    Generate a production build of the application.

 ## 2. Features

 - View / Add / Update / Delete a todo.